 Since value is what defines effective content marketing, it would seem logical to proliferate data as opposed to hiding it.
 This is a great place to investigate creative content ideas.
 What does your data say about your niche?
 Can you tell a meaningful story with it?
 Will your audience think it’s valuable?

-In addition to being a good time to share your insightful data, 2016 is a big year for investigating the offline space of consumers with as much detail as the online persona.
+In addition to being a good time to share your insightful data, 2020 is a big year for investigating the offline consumer space in as much detail as the online persona.
 Forbes sums it up like this: “The line between in-store and online shopping is blurring, and this makes for a great opportunity for brands to utilize data innovatively to help fuel their marketing efforts.”

 This integrated strategy improves the uniform appearance of the brand across nearly every channel, while also ensuring the brand remains consistent across omni-channel experiences.

-When one of the most difficult questions to answer is “Who are my customers?,” the prospect of finding out using an integrated data strategy sounds awfully appealing.
-And in 2016, content marketers are on the cusp of this discovery.
+When one of the most difficult questions to answer is, “Who are my customers?,” the prospect of finding out using an integrated data strategy sounds awfully appealing.
+And in 2020, content marketers are on the cusp of this discovery.

 Better Content Creation

 “If advertising were better,” said Tim Hwang, “it would become known to us as information.”
-This, according to Celtra, is why “64 percent of marketers said they have devoted more resources to creative production.”
+This, according to Celtra, is why “64% of marketers said they have devoted more resources to creative production.”

-With so much money tied to production—“more than 40 percent of the average advertising budget”—it’s no surprise that marketers are beginning to sweat.
+With so much money tied to production—“more than 40% of the average advertising budget”—it’s no surprise that marketers are beginning to sweat.
 What’s more daunting is that “the growth of content creation expenses gets worse as your marketing budget scales.”

 The best way to reign in cost while also building better content is to get SMART about content creation.
 SMART is an acronym developed by Hootsuite that stands for: